 Highlight What Happens Inside

 Create posts that highlight how your local store is a refuge from the hustle and bustle of the holidays.
 Do you offer snacks?
 Are you playing quiet holiday tunes?
+Make sure that the in-store music you play is licensed.
+You could learn more about this on https://cloudcovermusic.com/music-for-business/spotify-other-services/.
 Look for ways to make the fun shopping experience clear.

 “Brick-and-mortar stores also provide emotional benefits that are hard to reproduce online: 42 percent of US holiday shoppers said they shopped in-store for the holiday ambiance, and 27 percent of US holiday shoppers said they shopped in-store to spend time with family,” according to Facebook’s Holiday Marketing Guide.